 That is where supplements come in.
 Providing yourself with some natural vitamins and supplements can help to give you the energy you desire.
-Here are 3 to get you started, here are the three best vitamins for energy:
+But what vitamins are good for energy?
+To get you started, here are the three best vitamins for energy:

-1. Ashwagandha: Many of us look to the ancient medical systems of India to provide some natural healing in our lives.
-Ashwagandha is considered to be one of the most important herbs in ancient Indian medical systems.
+Many of us look to the ancient medical systems of India to provide some natural healing in our lives.
+Ashwagandha is considered to be one of the most important herbs in traditional Indian medicine, and it is among the best supplements for energy improvement.

-- Five other studies look to the effects of ashwagandha on the stress and anxiety that all of us feel.
-In all of those studies, individuals who took an extract of ashwagandha had less stress and anxiety as well as less fatigue2.
+- In five different studies, individuals who took an extract of ashwagandha had less stress and anxiety as well as less fatigue2.

 - According to that research, it may also be possible that using ashwagandha can help with fatigue that goes along with exercise.